You are here: HomeChange Guitar Strings

 How To Change Classical Guitar Strings

-There aren't many good descriptions of changing classical strings on the web.
-Most are text only, and don't include a clear description of how to tie them off at the bridge.
-However, after a bit of searching I found a very clear write up (with photos) at The Classical Guitarist.
+I have not found many good written descriptions of changing classical strings on the web.
+Most lack pictures and do not include a clear description of how to tie strings off at the bridge.
+However, after a bit of searching, I found a very clear write up (with photos) at The Classical Guitarist.

 A Couple Cautions

 The neck of your guitar is designed to hold back the tension of your strings.
 If you remove all the strings, there is nothing to balance out the force that pulls back on the neck.
-This can damage your guitar... and you'll require professional guitar maintenance to fix it.
+This has the potential to damage your guitar.
+The few minutes it usually takes to change strings have never caused problems for me, but I encourage you to never leave your guitar without strings unless you know how to relieve the stress of the truss rod.

-Opinions vary, so use common sense and check your owner's manual.
+Opinions vary on this point, so use common sense and check your owner's manual.
 Some say to never remove all the strings at the same time, others say it's OK to remove all strings at the same time... as long as you don't leave them off for more than a few minutes.

 When I change guitar strings, I loosen each string, then cut and remove all of them.
-They come off easily and I can easily clean the front of the guitar.
-I then immediately start restringing.
-I haven't experienced any problems with this guitar maintenance approach.
+They come off easily and I then take a minute to clean the front of the guitar.
+Next, I begin restringing.
+I haven't experienced any problems with this approach.
 But... again... check the documentation that comes with your instrument and follow the warnings and advice given there.

 SIDEBAR: An point of emphasis when you change guitar strings: For those of you who will remove all the strings, don't simply cut them.
 First, remove the tension by tuning down each string until it just touches the fretboard.
 Cutting any string that is tuned is asking for a nasty cut (when it flies loose).
 Cutting all the strings and allowing the tension of the neck to suddenly go slack is risking almost certain guitar damage.